gyt1145028706/CodecEvaluation/readme.md

 ## Code Structure
 - `semantic_evaluation/` - Code for evaluating the semantic performance of codec/ASR models.
 - `reconstruct_evaluation/` - Code for evaluating the reconstruction performance of codec models.
-- `speechtokenizer/` - Contains codec and ASR models.
+- `speechtokenizer/` - Contains codec or ASR models.
 - `utils/` - Utility scripts and common functions.

 ## Installation